With the rapid pace of technology, have we been able to keep up with the new stimulation that is available?

 1.)
 Unsurprisingly, psychologists are now giving serious consideration to the web, recognizing that it may be a very addictive outlet.
 It allows unfettered control to engage in nearly anything, and some countries like Japan and South Korea have had serious problems with reclusive, socially inept individuals who have a very unhealthy internet obsession—one story I read detailed a man who hadn’t left his apartment in 6 months.

 2.)
-Social media has been shown to make many people depressed—they see the highlight reel of others, and may feel worse about their own life.
+Social media has been shown to make some people depressed—they see the highlight reel of others, and may feel worse about their own life.
 These pruned and often misleading looks into others lives was never available before the web.
 In spite of this, people can’t stop checking them, thinking that they might be missing out on something.

 3.)
 Internet overuse, for some people, may be hurting their ability to focus.
 The quick bursts of entertainment that the internet provides, and the fact that information is always a click away, may (through overuse) cause a decrease in conceptual and critical thinking.
 Some have argued that the internet can become ‘chronic distraction’ that slowly eats away at your patience and ability to think and work on things for extended periods of time.